Continuing Education Activity

 Tetanus vaccine is a type of artificial active immunity.
 This type of immunity produces antibodies when a dead or weakened version of C. tetani is inoculated.
 Thereby, when there is actual exposure, the immune system will recognize the antigen and will rapidly produce antibodies.
 Antibodies wane over time, so periodic vaccines will be needed to boost the production of antibodies.

 A thorough medical history should be obtained.
 Focus on previous immunization or completion thereof and any previous complications of vaccination.
-Be wary of patients from other countries, especially coming from undeveloped nations.
+Be wary of patients from other countries, especially those coming from undeveloped nations.
 Ask about signs and symptoms of muscle spasms, stiffness, and pain.
 Ask if there is a history of wound or traumatic injuries, then ask about the mechanism of injury, timing, and any predisposing factors.

 A thorough physical exam should be done.
 Look for muscle rigidity, tone, and spasm.
 If there is a wound, then note the size and depth of the wound, state of wound tissue, look for foreign body, and any sign of decreased blood flow.